Search docs

 Mock mode

 For pure-contract testing (no DB, no side effects), enable mockMode.
-DaloyJS will return the first declared examples entry from your response schema without ever invoking your handler:
+DaloyJS returns the first declared response examples entry for the first 2xx status without ever invoking your handler.
+If no example is declared, the mocked body is null.

 ts